 Mad About Savoury Macarons - the Recipes

 All of the above mentioned savoury macarons have their very own Mad Macs Chapter in my first book, Mad About Macarons.
 They're not just fun but utterly delicious and add a fun side to the festive table or special occasions at any time of year.

 Not ready to make the plunge to savoury macarons?
-Then I still have plenty of sweet macaron recipes to choose from.
+Then I still have plenty of sweet macaron recipes to choose from in both my books.